luyadev/luya/docs/guide/app-assets.md

 ];
 ```

-Its very common to ignore the `node_moduels` folder when working with gulp process, to do so use the following `except` property:
+Or you can do also the opposite of this behavior by select which folder should **not** be copied within the assets folder.
+To do so configure the `except` property:

 ```php
 public $publishOptions = [